rootstrap/blog/content/Accessibility in React: tools and practices.md

 - And many more cases that we didn't know!

 After reading this you're probably thinking that it's impossible to contemplate these kinds of disabilities for all the features that you implement every day.
-And that's true, it's impossible to create the perfect feature for everyone (in general, not only regarding accessibility), but it's totally possible to create a feature to which the majority of the users can access to it, applying only a some practices and tools.
+And that's true, it's impossible to create the perfect feature for everyone (in general, not only regarding accessibility), but it's totally possible to create a feature to which the majority of the users can access to it, by simply applying a few practices and tools.

 ## Introducing accessibility to your React application